FullStackTypeScriptCourse/course_material/05_node_express/EXERCISE.md

 ```

 We haven't covered middleware yet in details, but you can read more about it [here](https://expressjs.com/en/guide/using-middleware.html).
-Next Course day we will be covering middleware in more details.

 **Remember to upload your code to GitHub.**